This post and recipe for Partridge in a Pear Pie Salted Caramel Pear Pie is brought to you by Sweet’N Low®

 As I bake this holiday season, I’m using Sweet‘N Low® to save on calories while still making my traditional holiday recipes that my guests have come to expect.

 Below, you can find some tips on using Sweet’N Low® in your recipes to create delicious tasting baked goods with perfect texture:

-- One packet of Sweet’N Low® is as sweet as two teaspoons of sugar, helping reduce sugar and calories.
+One packet of Sweet’N Low® is as sweet as two teaspoons of sugar, helping reduce sugar and calories.

 8 teaspoons of Sweet’N Low® are equivalent to one cup of sugar and can be used to reduce sugar and calories in your favorite recipes.

-I’ve partnered with Sweet’N Low® for their “12 Days of Christmas” campaign and am kicking it off with a Caramel Pear Pie recipe inspired by the first day in the classic holiday song, when the gift from your True Love is a “Partridge in a Pear Tree.”
+I’ve partnered with Sweet’N Low® for their “12 Days of Christmas” campaign and am kicking it off with a Caramel Pear Pie recipe inspired by the first day in the classic holiday song when the gift from your True Love is a “Partridge in a Pear Tree.”

 This pie is easy.
 It offers a holiday flavor that you’ll want to experience every holiday.